celo-org/Proof-of-Ship/6/personalized-feedback/personalized-feedback.md

 - Make the vault option more prominent, hard to find when you have to scroll down.
 - How it works is moved to the bottom in the mobile view.
 - After depositing, the TVL amount for the Vault just had the status "Loading..." but didn't update.
+- cool idea with vaults.
+Can the user swap into other assets automatically to chase higher yielding opps.
+- not sure the need for an NFT.